-The Merrimack River Flotilla 38 is one of the oldest units in the Coast Guard Auxiliary, it's members have been serving their country, their community and the boating public for nearly 75 years.
+The Merrimack River Flotilla 38 is one of the oldest units in the Coast Guard Auxiliary, it's members have been serving their country, their community and the boating public for over 75 years.

 The Flotilla meets monthly at its headquarters on Plum Island, Massachusetts and members regularly perform other training and public service missions at the Coast Guard station, local schools and various other locations in the greater Newburyport area.